top of page

 How the Program Works

 1. Browse the collection in person at the Etna Library and select the seeds you want to take home.
-Seeds are organized first by type (vegetable, herb, flower, fruit) then labeled and stored alphabetically by common name in the drawers of a card catalog.
+Our new seeds are organized alphabetically.
+Seeds remaining from last year are organized first by type (vegetable, herb, flower, fruit) then labeled and stored alphabetically.

 4. The seeds are completely free.
 You're not borrowing them - however, please do consider saving some seeds from what you grow to share back with the library.
 (See the 'Donating Seeds' instructions below).